Chocolate Bitters Guide

 How do chocolate bitters brands compare?

 Fee Brothers Aztec Chocolate adds subtle chili heat alongside the cacao.
 The Bitter Truth Chocolate is pure and unsweetened with intense dark chocolate character.
 Scrappy's Chocolate uses organic raw cacao for a more earthy profile.
 Woodford Reserve Chocolate leans into bourbon barrel notes.
-Each brings a different expression of cacao to your cocktails.

 Are chocolate bitters the same as chocolate liqueur?